BrentTB/QuantumScript/README.md

 - add error messages, with their own error classes
 - add arrays
-- add ability for comments
-- removes all whitespaces from text if they exist
 - change ll to a number type that can grow arbitrarily large
 - give functions the ability to return multiple values and for all of those to be used in a different function call
-- make it so that you can have lots of code in if statements, and not just one function/symbol(@,+,-...)
-- add support for negative (the code works with them but you can't define variables as negative right now)
-- add support for an if defined in another if